nikerla/vc-content/pages/glossary/cloud-ecommerce.md

             Cloud fits e-commerce solutions perfectly, because you can pay for resources only when you need them.
         </p>
         <p class="text">
-            A cloud-based solution may save a company over 70% of the costs associated with building static environments scaled for traffic peaks - the hardware that may only be in use a few days a year.
+            A cloud solution may save a company over 70% of the costs associated with building static environments scaled for traffic peaks - the hardware that may only be in use a few days a year.
 With cloud, you only pay for what you use.
         </p>
         <h2>Easy accessibility from any place</h2>
         <p class="text">
-            If your business operates in multiple countries, a cloud-based e-commerce solution offers clear advantages considering the speed required to roll out and manage an e-commerce application.
+            If your business operates in multiple countries, a cloud-based solution offers clear advantages considering the speed required to roll out and manage an e-commerce application.
 With cloud-based e-commerce you have a remote network of servers that responds dynamically to your demands to deliver content fast no matter where your customer is.
         </p>
         <h2>How to pick a service for your commerce?</h2>
         <p class="text">